skeema/skeema/CONTRIBUTING.md

 * CI is currently using GitHub Actions.
 CI ensures that all tests pass, all files are formatted according to `gofmt`, and all lint checks in `golint` pass as well.

 * Code coverage is tracked via Coveralls, which will automatically comment on PRs with the coverage delta.
-Ideally each PR should maintain or improve the current coverage percentage, unless there's a compelling reason otherwise.
+Each PR should maintain or improve the current coverage percentage, unless there's a compelling reason otherwise.

 * Tests can be run locally as well, no need to wait for CI.
 By default, `go test` will run Skeema's unit tests, but not integration tests.
 The integration tests require Docker, and you can use the `SKEEMA_TEST_IMAGES` env var to control which DBMS flavors/versions are tested against.
 Some examples of local test invocations:
   * Run unit tests, and integration tests against MySQL 5.7, for the package in the current directory: `SKEEMA_TEST_IMAGES=mysql:5.7 go test -v`